cschutijser/tpp/transport-network.md

 packet.
 When ACKing a packet, the ACK bit must be set to 1.

+Packets containing an ACK (so the ACK bit set to 1) must not contain a payload.

 ### Notes

  * Packets must be dropped if the checksum is invalid.